Amsterdam/dso-api/dev-docs/source/auth.rst

     token.make_signed_token(key)
     print(token.serialize())

-This requires dso-api to be installed in the current virtualenv (``cd src && pip install -e .``).
+This requires DSO-API to be installed in the current virtualenv (``cd src && pip install -e .``).
 If the script called is ``maketoken.py``, you can now issue a curl command such as